Lanlokun/alx-low_level_programming/README.md

 #C Programming
-writing a script that runs a c programs and saves the output in a file named c
+writing a script that runs c programs and saves the output in a file named c